 Article 3 (Change in Chief Advisor or Deputy Advisor)

-In the event that a student wishes to change their chief advisor due to a change in their topic of research, a new research plan (Japanese: approximately 12,000 characters, English: approximately 4,000 words) must be written and submitted along with the Application for Change of Project Research, and the Establishment Report of the Guidance Committee to the GSAPS Office (change requests may be submitted during two periods in the year, the deadlines for which are announced by the GSAPS Office in February and September).
+In the event that a student wishes to change their chief advisor due to a change in their topic of research, a new research plan (Japanese: approximately 12,000 characters, English: approximately 4,000 words) must be written and submitted along with the Application for Change of Project Research, and the Establishment Report of the Guidance Committee to the GSAPS Office.
 After submitting these documents, the student will have a series of interviews with both the chief advisor under whom they wish to conduct their research and two academic advisors (a total of 3), who will then make a determination as to whether or not the change is valid and appropriate.
 If the change is deemed acceptable, it will be approved upon acceptance by the GSAPS Faculty Meeting.

 In the event that a change in chief or deputy advisor is necessitated by other acceptable reasons, such as those related to harassment, however, only the approval of the Faculty Meeting is required.

 Article 4 (Guidance Carried Out by the Guidance Committee)